DevShiftTeam/AppShift-MemoryPool/README.md

  * `#define MEMORYPOOL_DEFAULT_BLOCK_SIZE 1024 * 1024`: The MemoryPool allocates memory into blocks, each block can have a maximum size avalable to use - when it exceeds this size, the MemoryPool allocates a new block - use this macro to define the maximum size to give to each block.
 By default the value is `1024 * 1024` which is 1MB.

 # Methodology
-The MemoryPool is a structure pointing to the start of a chain of blocks, which size of every block is by default `MEMORYPOOL_BLOCK_MAX_SIZE` macro (See [Macros](#macros)) or the size passed into the `CPPShift::Memory::MemoryPool(size)` constructor.
+The MemoryPool is a structure pointing to the start of a chain of blocks, which size of every block is by default `MEMORYPOOL_BLOCK_MAX_SIZE` macro (See [Macros](#macros)) or the size passed into the `AppShift::Memory::MemoryPool(size)` constructor.
 The MemoryPool is an object holding the necessary functions to work with the a memory pool.
 What's also good is that you can also access the MemoryPool structure data directly if needed (everything is public).

 ## MemoryPool data (MemoryPool)
 The memory pool structure holds meta-data about the memory space that is allocated and stored in the pool.
  * `SMemoryBlockHeader* firstBlock;` - Holds the first block in the chain of memory blocks.
  * `SMemoryBlockHeader* currentBlock;` - Holds the last block in the chain that is used first for allocating (allocations are happening in a stack manner, where each memory unit allocated is on top of the previous one, when a block reaches it's maximum size then a new block is allocated and added to the block chain of the pool).
- * `size_t defaultBlockSize;` - Default size to use when creating a new block, the size is defined by the `MEMORYPOOL_BLOCK_MAX_SIZE` macro or by passing the `size` as a parameter for the `CPPShift::Memory::MemoryPoolManager::create(size)` function.
+ * `size_t defaultBlockSize;` - Default size to use when creating a new block, the size is defined by the `MEMORYPOOL_BLOCK_MAX_SIZE` macro or by passing the `size` as a parameter for the `AppShift::Memory::MemoryPoolManager::create(size)` function.
  * `SMemoryScopeHeader* currentScope;` - A pointer to the current scope in the memory pool.

 ## Memory Block (SMemoryBlockHeader)